-Inside Cristiano Ronaldo's Private World: He May Be Cocky but Soccer's Biggest Star Is More Than the Sum of His Marketable Parts
+Inside Cristiano Ronaldo's Unexpected Private World

 FRANCISCO LEONG/AFP/Getty Images

-"I think they have a problem, maybe it's envy," Real Madrid teammate Marcelo surmised to reporters this past April after a victory over Bayern Munich, referring to the amount of heat Ronaldo gets seemingly just for existing at times.
+"I think they have a problem, maybe it's envy," Real Madrid teammate Marcelo surmised to reporters in April 2017 after a victory over Bayern Munich, referring to the amount of heat Ronaldo gets seemingly just for existing at times.
 "I don't know what's wrong with them, he works hard and helps his team.
 It must be envy, you only have to look at this numbers and he still keeps on producing.

 "He's happy to have scored but even happier about the result."

-Real Madrid went on to win the Champions League title again this year, their third title in four seasons, and Ronaldo scored the 600th goal of his career, one of two he made during the final against Juventus in June.
-"The people who always criticize Cristiano are going to have to put their guitar back in its case," the fiery forward told reporters afterward, noting that they would be going for three in a row in 2017-18.
+Real Madrid went on to beat Juventus for the Champions League title in 2017, their third title in four seasons, and Ronaldo scored the 600th goal of his career, one of two he made during the final match that June.

+"The people who always criticize Cristiano are going to have to put their guitar back in its case," the fiery forward told reporters afterward, noting that his team would be going for three in a row in 2017-18.

-With the loftiest of expectations, not to mention that eight-figure paycheck, looming over him at all times, a certain amount of pressure is built into the game.
-His productivity and Real Madrid's fortunes remain inextricably linked when you're taking the temperature of the team, and Cristiano tying his own record that he set in 2015 for number of goals attempted without a score—12—during his first 2017-2018 game with the team last month resulted in the usual concern that he wasn't his old self.
+With the loftiest of expectations, not to mention that eight-figure paycheck, looming over him at all times, a certain amount of pressure is built into any game.
+His productivity and his team's fortunes remain inextricably linked when you're taking the temperature of the team, and Cristiano tying his own record that he set in 2015 for number of goals attempted without a score—12—during his first 2017-2018 game with Real Madrid resulted in the usual concern that he wasn't his old self.

-He didn't score on Tuesday, either, in Portugal's 2-0 victory over Switzerland in front of a crowd that included Madonna, who's living in Lisbon these days.

-"Great team effort!
-Thank you all for your support.
-Russia, here we come!!" he captioned a squad pic on social media.
+Nevertheless, when Juventus paid that staggering sum to get him in 2018, he left Real Madrid as the team's all-time scorer.
+Opening up to France Football that October, Ronaldo explained (per The Guardian) that he left his longtime sports home because he felt a shift in his relationship with Real Madrid president Florentino Pérez.

+"I felt it inside the club, especially from the president, that they no longer considered me the same way that they did in the start," Ronaldo shared.
+"In the first four or five years there I had the feeling of being 'Cristiano Ronaldo.'
+Less afterwards.
+The president looked at me through eyes that didn't want to say the same thing, as if I was no longer indispensable to them, if you know what I mean.

+And this wasn't the only legal issue Ronaldo was dealing with.
+Der Spiegel also dug up alleged evidence of tax evasion on Ronaldo's part from the Football Leaks document dump, just in time for him to be linked to Messi yet again after years of continuous comparing and contrasting when it came to their personalities, playing styles and productivity on the pitch.

-While Ronaldo and Messi are continuously compared and contrasted when it comes to style of play, productivity and personality, they were linked yet again in a new way this year.
-Messi, he of the mild-mannered mien, was sentenced along with his father to 21 months in prison for tax fraud—a sentence that is expected to be converted into a fine.
+Messi, he of the mild-mannered mien, was sentenced in May 2017 along with his father to 21 months in prison for tax fraud after they were found guilty of using tax havens in Belize and Uruguay to stash earnings.
+Both sentences were reduced to fines that July.

-Barcelona FC vice-president Carles Villarrubi told Catalan radio station RAC1 that he believed that Messi getting a gentler sentence would benefit Ronaldo, whom Spanish prosecutors allege has avoided paying $16 million in income tax from 2011 to 2014.
+Barcelona FC vice-president Carles Villarrubi told Catalan radio station RAC1 that he believed that Messi getting a gentler sentence would benefit Ronaldo, whom Spanish prosecutors alleged had avoided paying $16 million in income tax from 2011 to 2014.

 "I find it difficult to imagine that this would have happened had there not been a similar problem with another player," Villarrubi said.
 "It's an element to add in."
 More pointedly, Villarrubi said, "All of the developments that are taking place right now and that will take place in the coming days are going in a very clear direction: so that Cristiano Ronaldo does not sit in the dock.
 They don't want there to be a photo of Ronaldo in the dock, but Messi did have to go through that."

-Ronaldo has denied the allegations and in June Real Madrid said that the club had "full confidence" in its star.
-In July he reportedly told a Spanish judge during an investigatory Q&A intended to determine if there's enough evidence to charge him, "I have never hidden anything, and never tried to avoid taxes."
+Ronaldo denied the allegations and in June 2017 Real Madrid said that the club had "full confidence" in its star.
+That July he reportedly told a Spanish judge during an investigatory Q&A intended to determine if there was enough evidence to charge him, "I have never hidden anything, and never tried to avoid taxes."

-Still, he got back to business and, after a win two weeks ago against Borussia Dortmund, Ronaldo told Marca that he still feels as though he has to re-prove himself every time he took the field.
+Still, he got back to business and, after a win that October against Borussia Dortmund, Ronaldo told Marca that he still felt as though he had to re-prove himself every time he took the field.

 "It seems that I have to keep showing exactly who I am in every match," he said.
 "I am surprised by what the public thinks of me, my numbers speak for themselves, I am an exemplary professional and I always have a clear mind.
 The criticism is getting worse."